-London's New Year's Day Parade is a huge event with a global appeal and features more than 8,500 performers representing over 20 countries.
+London's New Year's Day Parade (LNYDP) is a huge event with a global appeal and features more than 8,500 performers representing over 20 countries.
 The parade, launched in 1987, has since raised almost £2 million to help a wide range of London-based charities.

 All 32 London boroughs submit a float to the parade and each is judged by a panel of foreign ambassadors and high commissioners to win money for local charities.
 The parade starts at 12 noon on Piccadilly (outside the Ritz Hotel) and finishes at around 3 p.m.
 The parade route passes by Piccadilly Circus, Lower Regent Street, Waterloo Place, Pall Mall, Cockspur Street, Trafalgar Square, Whitehall, and finishes up at Parliament Street.
 A route map is available on the parade's website.

 Tips for Enjoying the Parade